fhoedemakers/pico-infonesPlus/README.md

     For use with a USB gamecontroller or a legacy NES controller.
 (No soldering requirerd)

-  - A custom printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) A NES or SNES controller port can be added to this PCB.
+  - A custom printed circuit board (PCB) designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) A NES or SNES controller port can be added to this PCB.
 Can also be used with a USB gamecontroller.
+[You can 3d print your own NES-like case for the PCB](https://www.thingiverse.com/thing:6689537).

 - [Adafruit Feather RP2040 with DVI](https://www.adafruit.com/product/5710) (HDMI) Output Port.
 For use with a USB gamecontroller or a legacy NES controller, or even a WII classic controller.
 Requires these addons:
   - Breadboard